awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithOptionGroups.md

 + Assign an option group that is linked to that VPC\.
 + Create a new option group and assign it to the DB instance\.

-With persistent or permanent options, such as Oracle TDE, you must create a new option group that includes the persistent or permanent option when restoring a DB instance into a different VPC\.
+With persistent or permanent options, such as Oracle TDE, you must create a new option group\.
+This option group must include the persistent or permanent option when restoring a DB instance into a different VPC\.

 Option settings control the behavior of an option\.
 For example, the Oracle Advanced Security option `NATIVE_NETWORK_ENCRYPTION` has a setting that you can use to specify the encryption algorithm for network traffic to and from the DB instance\.
 Some options settings are optimized for use with Amazon RDS and cannot be changed\.